Work samples

 At the onset of the COVID-19 pandemic, musicians’ lives and performance careers were changed overnight.
 To adapt to these new challenges, Ms. Gill created a presentation entitled "On-Camera Techniques for Musicians".
 This virtual presentation guides fellow musicians through the new virtual process as they continue to perform, teach, and live online.
 The presentation combines her skills and training as an on-camera actor and voice over artist with the needs of musicians in the digital age.

 Topics discussed include everything from home studio set-up and recording equipment; to hair, makeup, and what to wear on camera; and how to perform for the camera without compromising technique.
-Since the summer of 2020, Ms. Gill has presented for several colleges throughout the entire United States, including Morgan State University, Towson University, Georgia College, and Peabody Preparatory Vocal program.
-Additionally, Ms. Gill presented for one-on-one coachings, and for independent musicians and private studios.
-Upcoming presentations include sessions for Duquesne University, Florida State University, the Hartt School, and the Rio Grande division of the National Association of Teachers of Singing (NATS).
+Since the summer of 2020, Ms. Gill has presented for several colleges throughout the entire United States, including Morgan State University, Towson University, Georgia College, the Peabody Preparatory Vocal program, Duquesne University, Florida State University, the Hartt School, and the Rio Grande division of the National Association of Teachers of Singing (NATS).
+Additionally, Ms. Gill has presented for one-on-one coachings, and for independent musicians and private studios.
+To date, Ms. Gill has given her "On-Camera Techniques for Musicians" presentation over thirty times (and counting).

 • On-Camera Techniques for Musicians - Outline of Presentation.pdf